pi-apps/LatinChain/README.md

 website_pinetwork_games_odoo (PiOS License) is a LatinChain Platform (Games Engine and Platform in Odoo for Pi).
 #Run it in Odoo 13.0 or 14.0 Server.
 (You can use domains or subdomains)

+website_pinetwork_games_odoo (PiOS License) is based on:

+sudoku (MIT License) is the Sudoku Solver.
+It's a modification of https://github.com/robatron/sudoku.js (MIT License, 2021)

+snake (MIT License) is the Super Snake.
+It's a modification of https://github.com/iamchrismiller/responsive-snake (MIT License, 2021)

+chess (GPLv3) is the Chess.
+It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021)

 Apps Sandbox
 -----------------